Alonso-del-Arte/currency-demo/README.md

 Note to self, 13 December 2024: Check if Trinidad &amp; Tobago dollar is brittle for other display names test

+### Upcoming currency changes

+Bulgaria has entered the eurozone.
+Effective January 1, 2026, the euro (EUR) will be the official currency of Bulgaria.
+The Bulgarian lev (BGL) will continue to be honored for cash payments until January 15, 2026, and after that levs can be exchanged for euros at the Bulgarian National Bank indefinitely.

 ----

 This project is closed off to Hacktoberfest.